Chapter 77 – Tragedy Strikes

 A doctor had said an X-ray had shown how a stiffness in my leg which I had suffered (but ignored) for years was due to a bone I had broken in my youth.

 (How he knew it was in my youth I do not know.
-But if true it was almost certainly because of that pig farm my father insisted we should have and where I had to carry heavy loads no 12 year old child should handle.)
+But if true it was almost certainly because of that pig farm my father insisted we should have shortly after war years.

-The doctor seemed unperturbed; I had to assume he did not want the difficulty of operating.
+I checked with a spine doctor.
+He seemed unperturbed; I had to assume he did not want the difficulty of operating.

 …